uggla/PAServerDockerfile/README.rst

 - Install docker.
  Example :
- sudo apt-get install docker.io or yum install docker.io
+ sudo apt-get install docker.io

+ or

+ yum install docker.io
-- Add a rule into /etc/sudoers to avoid enter your password each time (optional). user	ALL=(ALL)	NOPASSWD: /usr/bin/sudo
+- Add a rule into /etc/sudoers to avoid entering your password each time (optional). user	ALL=(ALL)	NOPASSWD: /usr/bin/sudo
-- Add an alias to your .bashrc not enter sudo each time (optional).
+- Add an alias to your .bashrc not enter your sudo password each time (optional).
  Alias docker=”sudo docker”
 - Open port **20545** on your server firewall.
 Do not forget your firewall router, if you have one in between.
  Example with firewalld :

  firewall-cmd --add-port 20545/tcp

 Building instructions